-Whilst IBORs are forward-looking term rates that embed bank credit risk, the Risk Free Rates identified as of the date of Listing Supplement and this Supplement to Listing Supplement are overnight rates and are intended to be nearly risk-free.
+Whilst IBORs are forward-looking term rates that embed bank credit risk, the Risk Free Rates identified as of the data of Listing Supplement and this Supplement to Listing Supplement are overnight rates and are intended to be nearly risk-free.
 However Risk Free Rates are comparatively new and less historical date is available than for IBORs.
+Notes linked to such rates may have no established trading market when issued, and an established trading market may never develop or may not be very liquid.
 As such, investors should be aware that SONIA, SOFR, €STR and SARON may behave materially differently from IBORs as interest reference rates for Notes issued under the Programme and could provide a worse return over time than an IBOR.
+Moreover, any hypothetical or historical performance data and trends that may exist in respect of Risk Free Rates are not indicative of, and have no bearing on, the potential performance of Risk Free Rates and therefore Noteholders should not rely on any such data or trends as an indicator of future performance.
+Daily changes in Risk Free Rates have, on occasion, been more volatile than daily changes in comparable benchmark or market rates.
+As a result, the return on and value of securities linked to Risk Free Rates may fluctuate more than floating rate securities that are linked to less volatile rates.
+The future performance of any Risk Free Rate is impossible to predict, and therefore no future performance of any Risk Free Rate should be inferred from any hypothetical or historical data or trends.